Howrah–New Delhi Duronto Express: Coach positioning

+Vice Versa Coach positioning at New Delhi Railway station.

 Speed

-The maximum permissible speed of the train is up to 130 kmph except some parts.
-Its all coaches are of air conditioned LHB coach type which is capable of reaching 160 kmph but it does not touch.
+The maximum permissible speed of the train is up to 130 km/h except some parts.
+Its all coaches are of air conditioned LHB coach type which is capable of reaching 160 km/h but it does not touch.
 Sometimes people become confused because according to Indian Railways Permanent Way Manual (IRPWM) on Indian Railways website or Indian Railway Institute of Civil Engineering website, the BG (Broad Gauge) lines have been classified into six groups ‘A’ to ‘E’ on the basis of the future maximum permissible speeds but it may not be same as present speed.